balderdashy/sails-docs/concepts/Deployment/Hosting.md

 ### RoseHosting

+> All hosting plans from RoseHosting are fully-managed with free 24/7 support, so you can contact their [support team](https://www.rosehosting.com/support.html) and they will install and configure Sails.js for you.

  + [Install Sails.js with Apache as a reverse proxy on CentOS 7 (2016)](https://www.rosehosting.com/blog/install-sails-js-with-apache-as-a-reverse-proxy-on-centos-7/)
  + [Install Sails.js on Ubuntu (2014)](https://www.rosehosting.com/blog/install-the-sails-js-framework-on-an-ubuntu-vps/)
- + All hosting plans from RoseHosting are fully-managed with free 24/7 support, so you can contact their [support team](https://www.rosehosting.com/support.html) and they will install and configure Sails.js for you for free

 ### More options